MoonPoet/xaprb-src/content/blog/2006/upcoming-innotop-features.md

 If you have specific requests, please be sure to ask!
 I'll get you started: would it be helpful to [monitor NDB status](http://dev.mysql.com/doc/refman/5.1/en/show-engine.html) on many machines at once, if you run a large NDB cluster?
 I personally don't monitor any such clusters, so this isn't an itch I've scratched, but it would be very little work for me to transform that ugly semicolon-separated stuff into a nice tabular display.

 My current TODO list should be finished up in a month or so, and then I'll release a new version.
-Right now I'm going to take a little break from programming and blogging, so I'll read and reply to your comments when I return.